Oscar De La Hoya: Whitaker vs. De La Hoya

 In 1997, De La Hoya moved up to the welterweight division and fought Pernell Whitaker (40–1–1).
 The fight proved to be a difficult one.
 Whitaker frustrated De La Hoya with his defense, and landed more overall shots than De La Hoya, but De La Hoya's power punches and aggression swayed the judges more in his favor.
 De La Hoya won a twelve-round unanimous decision to capture the lineal and WBC titles.
 He also became the Ring Magazine's number-one ranked pound-for-pound fighter.

+De La Hoya vs. Kamau

+On June 14, 1997, De La Hoya made the first successful defense of his WBC welterweight title, defeating David Kamau by second-round KO.

 De La Hoya vs. Camacho

 On September 13, 1997, De La Hoya defeated Héctor Camacho (63–3–1) by unanimous decision.

+De La Hoya vs. Rivera

+On December 6, 1997, De La Hoya defeated Wilfredo Rivera by eighth-round TKO.

+De La Hoya vs. Charpentier

+On June 13, 1998, De La Hoya defeated mandatory challenger Patrick Charpentier by third round TKO.